CodeDifferentlyHSDS22-23/frontend-unit01/ReadMe.md

 With these elements in place, you'll have a blog post that's both informative and visually appealing.
 Get started on your masterpiece, and don't forget to have fun with it!

+## Part 02 -

+Well done on completing the CSS portion of the video!
+You're now ready for the next phase of the project, which is to create a fantastic Healthy Recipe blog.
+To help you get started, I've attached a screenshot of what your blog should look like in the imgs folder.

+If you have any questions or need guidance, don't hesitate to reach out to your team lead.
+Remember, your blog must include a link that directs to the actual recipe page, ensuring that your readers can access and follow the recipe easily.

+Creating a Healthy Recipe blog is an exciting and creative opportunity to showcase your skills and creativity.
+So, roll up your sleeves, put on your chef's hat, and get ready to cook up a storm!
+Good luck!